HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity: Precise Sparsity Specification

 For example, Fig.~\ref{fig:sparse-tree-examples}(a) shows the fibertree-based specification of the conventionally known \emph{channel-based structured sparsity}, which demands arbitrary channels to be completely removed.
 The fibertree-based representation specifies the \emph{unconstrained} pruning rule at the top rank \emph{C}, as each removed coordinate corresponds to a removed channel, which is indicated by the empty circles.
 We specify such a structure as C(unconstrained)$\rightarrow$R$\rightarrow$S as shown in Table~\ref{tab:sparsity-tree} and Fig.~\ref{fig:sparse-tree-examples}(a).
 The $\rightarrow$ defines the higher to lower rank order, and ranks with pruning rules carry ($<$rule$>$).
 The removal of the highest-rank coordinates results in all zeros in the corresponding channels.
 Since the removal of lower ranks is always implicit, the R and S lower ranks are not associated with any explicit pruning rules and are thus not followed by ($<$rule$>$) in the specification.

-Furthermore, a sparsity pattern specification may involve \emph{reordering}, \emph{flattening}, or \emph{partitioning} the ranks as for the conventionally known sub-channel-based 2:4 structured sparsity~\cite{ampere-white-paper}.
+Furthermore, a sparsity pattern specification may involve first applying \emph{content-preserving transformations} to the tensor, such as \emph{reordering}, \emph{flattening}, or \emph{partitioning} the ranks~\cite{teaal}.
+For example, this is done for creating the conventionally known sub-channel-based 2:4 structured sparsity~\cite{ampere-white-paper}.
 Fig.~\ref{fig:sparse-tree-examples}(b) shows the 2:4 structured sparsity that's supported by NVIDIA's sparse tensor core.
-The original ranks are first reordered to have C as the lower rank.
-The R and S ranks are flattened together into one RS rank, and the C rank is then partitioned into two ranks, C$\textsubscript{1}$ and C$\textsubscript{0}$.
+The original ranks are first reordered to have C as the lowest rank, and the C rank is then partitioned into two ranks, C$\textsubscript{1}$ and C$\textsubscript{0}$.
 The G:H-style sparsity structure (as described in Section~\ref{sec:sparsity-schemes}) is manifest by allowing at most 2 non-zero values in each fiber of the C$\textsubscript{0}$ rank, which due to the partitioning have exactly four coordinates.
 For a specific fiber, we refer to the total number of coordinates as its \emph{shape} and the number of coordinates associated with nonzeros as its \emph{occupancy}.
 Thus, the fiber shape in C$\textsubscript{0}$ rank is defined by the denominator of the fraction, \ie, H in C$\textsubscript{0}$(G:H) structured sparsity, and the max fiber occupancy is defined by the numerator in the fraction.
 This sparsity pattern is thus specified as RS$\rightarrow$C$\textsubscript{1} \rightarrow$C$\textsubscript{1}$(3:4)$\rightarrow$C$\textsubscript{0}$(2:4).
 As shown in Table~\ref{fig:sparse-tree-examples}, the specification has more than one rank with pruning rules assigned, resulting in qualitatively different sparsity patterns compared to existing DNN sparsity patterns.